benc-uk/batcomputer/README.md

 The scripts for training can either be run locally, or run within Azure ML Service as a experiment

 **⚡ Important!**
 The provided code has been written by someone learning ML and trying it for the first time.
 It was not developed by a data scientist or someone with a background in AI.
-It does not represent any sort of best practice or optimal way of training a ML model with Scikit/Python or analyzing the data.
+It does not represent any sort of best practice or exemplary way of training a classifier model with Scikit/Python or analyzing the data.
 However it is functional, and the resulting models serves the purposes of this project adequately

 If your main interest is in the ML and training side of things, I suggest you look elsewhere, there are thousands of excellent resources available on this topic